gitsridhar/mygo/README.md

 # mygo
 Repository used to learn Google GO language

-This is a test repository.
+This is a test repository to demonstrate GO language.